 In 1999, when Chris Ofili displayed The Holy Virgin Mary, he had no intentions for his art to receive such sharp backlash.
-The piece was vandalized, politicians pulled out lawsuits, and the Catholic community was pissed.
-Surprisingly, Ofili didn’t overexplain or get defensive.
-He let the hate train run its course, and once the dust settled, the fallout actually worked in his favour.
+Visitors vandalized the painting, politicians filed lawsuits, and the Catholic League condemned Ofili.
+Despite this, he didn’t overexplain or get defensive.
+He let the hate train run its course.
+Once the dust settled, the controversy revamped his career.

-In countless cases, misunderstandings can bring more awareness to suppressed artworks.
-This creates a paradox where art takes on new exponential meanings despite attempts to stifle it.
+In countless cases, misunderstandings can bring more attention to suppressed art.
+This creates a “Streisand Effect,” a paradox where interest in a topic grows because of attempts to hide it.

 Ofili’s intent vs. reception